ladychili/MT5763-Project-2/README.md

 The Bootstrap Functions generated the 95% Confidence Intervals for the mean, the mean estimate for each parameter and the corresponding plots of the distrubtion of the bootstrap parameters.

+### Function

+It was designed to generate 95% confidence intervals for the mean, the mean estimate for each parameter and plots of the distributions of the bootstrap parameters for one covariate*/

+### How to use

+The inputs and outputs were described as follows.

+ Inputs:
+	- NumberOfLoops: the number of bootstrap iterations
+	- NumberOfRep: the number of bootstrap dataset to be stacked
+	- Dataset: A SAS dataset containing the response and covariate										- XVar: The covariate for our regression model (gen. continuous numeric)
+	- YVar: The response variable for our regression model (gen. continuous numeric)

+  Outputs:
+	- 95% CI for the mean
+	- Mean estimate for each parameter
+	- plot of the distribution of the bootstrap parameters

+  After running the macro, by inputing the following into the Editor in SAS.

+  *%RegressionRandTest(NoOfRep = 100 , NoOfLoops = 100, DataSet = Mt5763.Fitness, Xvar = Runtime, Yvar = Oxygen)*

+  The simple example below could be generated.

 ### Plots and interpreteation

 ![SASbootplot](https://github.com/ladychili/MT5763-Project-2/blob/master/code/SAS/Output/SAS%20plot%20bootstrap.png)